CSC1-1101-TTh9-S21/ps2/README.md

 6. Write a command to print out that middle character using the variable you created in step 5.

 7. Write a command to print out `"snowpocalypsesnowpocalypse"` using the `mystring` variable.

+8. Write a *different* command to print out `"snowpocalypsesnowpocalypse"` using the `mystring` variable.

-8. Open a new file in IDLE (`File -> New File`).
+9. Open a new file in IDLE (`File -> New File`).
 Save the file in your `ps2` directory, and call it `part1.py`.

-9. Paste each of the above commands, in the order specified, into your `part1.py` file.
+10. Paste each of the above commands, in the order specified, into your `part1.py` file.

-10. At the top of the file, write four comments:
+11. At the top of the file, write four comments:

 * The name of the file.
 * Your name.
 * The date.
 * A statement saying "This code is my own work.
 I did not share my code or look at the code of another student."

-11. Save the file, select `Run -> Run Module`.
+12. Save the file, select `Run -> Run Module`.
 The output should look like this

 ```
 =================== RESTART: /Users/emilypx/Desktop/part1.py ===================